amrancz/notes/content/Design synthesis.md

 Because synthesis is a deliberate effort to make sense of data, it leads to deep understanding of the problem [[Actively working with information enables learning]].
 **Collaborative synthesis can be a great way of building an understanding of a design problem in a team.**

+Synthesis is a process of abductive reasoning: creating the most likely hypotheses based on the available data, coming up with new insights, diverse insights.

 There are different methods of synthesis:
 - for making sense out of data: Affinity Diagrams, Mental model diagrams, Flow diagrams
 - for building an experience framework: Concept mapping, Ecosystem mapping, Customer Journey mapping